deadlydog/deadlydog.github.io/_posts/2013-06-19-powershell-ise-multiline-comment-and-uncomment-done-right-and-other-ise-gui-must-haves.md

 </pre>
 </div>

-As you can see by the code at the bottom, the keyboard shortcut to comment lines is **Ctrl+K** and to uncomment it is **Ctrl+Shift+K**.&#160; Feel free to change these if you like.&#160; I wanted to use the Visual Studio keyboard shortcut keys of Ctrl+K,Ctrl+C and Ctrl+K,Ctrl+U, but it looks like multi-sequence keyboard shortcuts aren’t supported.&#160; I figured that anybody who uses Visual Studio or SQL Server Management Studio would be able to stumble across this keyboard shortcut and would like it.
+As you can see by the code at the bottom, the keyboard shortcut to comment lines is **Ctrl+K** and to uncomment it is **Ctrl+Shift+K**.
+Feel free to change these if you like.
+I wanted to use the Visual Studio keyboard shortcut keys of Ctrl+K,Ctrl+C and Ctrl+K,Ctrl+U, but it looks like multi-sequence keyboard shortcuts aren’t supported.
+I figured that anybody who uses Visual Studio or SQL Server Management Studio would be able to stumble across this keyboard shortcut and would like it.

-&#160;

 **<u>Ok, it’s not perfect:</u>**

-If you’re still reading then you deserve to know about the edge case bug with my implementation.&#160; If you actually read through the functions’ documentation in the code you will see this mentioned there as well.
+If you’re still reading then you deserve to know about the edge case bug with my implementation.
+If you actually read through the functions’ documentation in the code you will see this mentioned there as well.

 <div id="scid:C89E2BDB-ADD3-4f7a-9810-1B7EACF446C1:d91d2e85-b69d-4773-bd6d-48fb9f6ad4b4" class="wlWriterEditableSmartContent" style="float: none; padding-bottom: 0px; padding-top: 0px; padding-left: 0px; margin: 0px; display: inline; padding-right: 0px">
   <pre style=white-space:normal>